Writing process: Historical and contemporary perspectives

 These categories were theorized more fully in subsequent scholarship.
 For example, pre-writing was defined by Project English experimental researcher D. Gordon Rohman as the "sort of 'thinking' [that] precedes writing" and the "activity of mind which brings forth and develops ideas, plans, designs".
 According to Rohman, writing begins "at the point where the 'writing idea' is ready for the words and the page".
 Even today, much "process-based" teaching has continued to broadly conceptualize writing processes along these three phases.
-Some have linked this three-stage process to the five canons of rhetoric: pre-writing to invention and arrangement, writing to style, and revising to delivery and sometimes memory.
+Some have linked this three-stage process to the five canons of rhetoric: pre-writing to invention and arrangement, writing to style, revising to delivery and sometimes memory.

 While contemporary research on writing processes still accepts that some kind of process is necessarily involved in producing any written text, it now collectively endorses "the fundamental idea that no codifiable or generalizable writing process exists or could exist".
 In this view, "writing processes are historically dynamic – not psychic states, cognitive routines, or neutral social relationships".
-In terms of "pre-writing", for instance, writing processes often begin long before any visible documentable work or easily categorizable steps are observable.
+In terms of "pre-writing" for instance, writing processes often begin long before any visible documentable work or easily categorizable steps are observable.
 From the contemporary perspective of composition studies, it is thus inaccurate to assume that any authentic writing process (i.e., one not contrived as part of a school assignment or laboratory setting) necessarily involves a linear sequence of "stages".
 Rather different kinds of activities emerge as overlapping parts of a complex whole or parts of a repeating process that can be repeated multiple times throughout anyone's process of composing a particular document.
 For example, writers routinely discover that editorial changes trigger brainstorming and a change of purpose; that drafting is temporarily interrupted to correct a misspelling; or that the boundary between pre-writing and drafting is less than obvious.

 Approaches to process

-Writing process has been described by composition scholars in a variety of ways with attention to "developmental, expressive, and social" elements.
+The writing process has been described by composition scholars in a variety of ways with attention to "developmental, expressive, and social" elements.